dtrckd/pymake/Readme.md

 Once an experiment is designed, we deploy it using two scripts :

-*  `zymake` to create the uniq experiment command for each of them.
+*  `zymake` to create the uniq experiment command for each of them,
 *  `pysinc` to parralelize the jobs.

 #### Usage